mumairofficial/khalilstemmler-website-2019/src/pages/wiki/active-record.md

 You know [Sequelize](http://docs.sequelizejs.com/), [TypeORM](https://github.com/typeorm/typeorm), and [Mongoose](https://mongoosejs.com/)?

 Those are all ORMs.
-But when you return an instance of a row (or document), being able to make changes to the database row that the instance is a popular usage of the Active Record pattern.
+When you return an instance of a row (or document), being able to make changes to the database row (that the instance references) is a popular usage of the Active Record pattern.

 The Active Record patttern was initially documented by [Martin Fowler](https://en.wikipedia.org/wiki/Active_record_pattern)